Wolfy64/GatsbyJS-Portfolio/src/markdown/resume.md

 and automatic git deployment.
 </b>

-- Created Initial Repository and led development efforts in TypeScript, testing environments, system setup, etc.
+- Led development efforts in TypeScript, testing environments, system setup, etc.
 - Implemented domain providers _(GoDaddy and Name.com)_ to retrieve and manage DNS settings for user's domains.
 - Implemented automatic SSL certification negotiation for root and wildcard subdomains for the domain names that the user selects.
 - Implemented admin cookie and password management with sha256 encryption.